DELICATE: Diachronic Entity LInking using Classes And Temporal Evidence: Introduction

-Given that there are currently no datasets in Italian with chronological information, we also introduce ENEIDE (\textit{Extracted Named Entities from Italian Digital Editions}), a publicly available EL corpus which provides annotated texts in historical Italian spanning multiple domains and years.
-ENEIDE is semi-automatically constructed using annotations from two SDEs: Digital Zibaldone\footnote{\url{https://digitalzibaldone.net/}}~\citep{stoyanova_working_2023} and Aldo Moro Digitale\footnote{\url{https://aldomorodigitale.unibo.it/}}~\citep{barzaghi_amd_2025}, which comprise both literary and political domains from the 19th to the 20th century.
-By leveraging existing entity annotations in SDEs and linking them to Wikidata, ENEIDE provides a robust benchmark for training and evaluating EL systems in Italian.
-Both the source code of DELICATE\footnote{source code: \href{https://github.com/sntcristian/DELICATE}{https://github.com/sntcristian/DELICATE}}, the dataset ENEIDE\footnote{dataset: \href{https://github.com/sntcristian/ENEIDE}{https://github.com/sntcristian/ENEIDE}} and trained models\footnote{trained models: \href{http://doi.org/10.57967/hf/6984}{http://doi.org/10.57967/hf/6984}} are publicly available.
+Given that there are currently no benchmark datasets in Italian with chronological information, we also introduce ENEIDE (\textit{Extracted Named Entities from Italian Digital Editions}), a publicly available EL corpus which provides a training and evaluation benchmark with texts in historical Italian spanning multiple domains and years.
+ENEIDE is semi-automatically constructed using annotations from two SDEs: Digital Zibaldone\footnote{\href{https://digitalzibaldone.net/}{digitalzibaldone.net}}~\citep{stoyanova_working_2023} and Aldo Moro Digitale\footnote{\href{https://aldomorodigitale.unibo.it/}{aldomorodigitale.unibo.it}}~\citep{barzaghi_amd_2025}, which comprise literary and political texts written between the 19th to the 20th century.
+By leveraging existing entity annotations in SDEs and linking them to Wikidata, ENEIDE provides a challenging benchmark for training and evaluating EL systems in Italian.

-The remainder of the paper is structured as follows.
-Section~\ref{sec:related_work} gives an overview of the current challenges of EL in the domain of cultural heritage and provides a brief analysis of EL corpora and neural models for EL in the humanities.
+This paper is structured as follows.
+Section~\ref{sec:related_work} gives an overview of the current challenges of EL in the domain of Cultural Heritage (CH) and provides a brief analysis of EL corpora and neural models for EL in the humanities.
 Section~\ref{sec:methodology} contains the description of the architecture of DELICATE.
-Section~\ref{sec:blink_llm} discusses how LLMs can be used to refine EL results on historical texts as an alternative to the supervised GBTs.
+Section~\ref{sec:delicate_llm} discusses how LLMs can be used to refine EL results on historical texts using our retrieval and re-ranking approach.
 Section~\ref{sec:dataset} presents ENEIDE and discusses the data preprocessing and annotation strategies employed for dataset creation.
-Section~\ref{sec:experiments} discusses the experimental results of DELICATE for the tasks of Entity Disambiguation (ED) and end-to-end EL on two historical Italian corpus: ENEIDE and MHERCL-ITA~\citep{graciotti-etal-2025-ke-mhisto}.
+Section~\ref{sec:experiments} discusses the experimental results of DELICATE for the tasks of Entity Disambiguation (ED) and end-to-end EL on two historical Italian corpus: ENEIDE and MHERCL-ITA~\citep{graciotti2025musical}.
 Section~\ref{sec:discussion} gives an overview of the advantages and limitations of the approach herein presented and concludes the work.
-Source code, dataset and trained models are publicly available.